Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Long-working distance optical tweezer

-Compared to similar optical tweezer setups based on in-vacuo lenses \cite{Cooper2018}, the working distance in our experiment (37 mm) is a factor of $>2$ larger.
-The difference is even more significant compared to experiments based on air-side objectives and glass cells \cite{Norcia2018}, where the atom-surface distance may be only a few millimetres.
-This feature of our apparatus is important since the presence of nearby surfaces has been shown to lead to significant shifts in Rydberg energy levels \cite{Abel2011,Neufeld2011} and in optical atomic clock experiments \cite{Lodewyck2012}.
+Compared to similar optical tweezer setups based on in-vacuo lenses, the working distance in our experiment ($d=37$ mm) is a factor of $>2$ larger \cite{Barredo2018}.
+The difference is even more significant compared to experiments based on air-side objectives and glass cells \cite{Bernien2017,Cooper2018,Norcia2018}, where the atom-surface distance may be only a few millimetres.
+This feature of our apparatus is important since unwanted DC Stark shifts due to the presence of nearby surfaces have led to significant problems in Rydberg experiments \cite{Abel2011,Neufeld2011} and optical atomic clocks \cite{Lodewyck2012}.
+For example, recent experiments on Rydberg quantum simulation \cite{Bernien2017} required near-continuous application of UV light to remove Rb atoms from the cell surface in order to control the electric field.
+However this Light-Induced Atomic Desorption (LIAD) \cite{Meucci1994} technique has not been demonstrated for atoms like Sr and Yb.
 Even for conductive surfaces, the presence of adsorbates may lead to significant unwanted fields \cite{Obrecht2007}.
-Here we trade off this potential for a low-field environment against the numerical aperture of the objective.
-However as we show in section \ref{sec:nri}, we are still able to detect single atoms.

-On the opposite side of the UHV chamber, an identical objective collects and recollimates the trapping light.
-Between the lenses, two planar arrays of 6 electrodes enable electric fields to be applied along all the available optical axes.
-A pair of coils mounted inside the vacuum provide a strong quadrupole field for the MOT, as well as the ability to apply static fields of up to 8~mT.
-The latter will enable us to exploit the clock transition in the bosonic isotopes of strontium \cite{Taichenachev2006,Akatsuka2008,Lisdat2009}.
+Work function differences between adjacent materials may also lead to stray fields.
+The choice of a longer working distance was thus motivated by the potential for a significant reduction in stray field, since the DC Stark shift due to small patch potentials will scale as $d^{-4}$.
+As we show in section \ref{sec:nri}, we are still able to detect single atoms with high fidelity despite the reduced collection efficiency compared to high-NA designs.
+As a side benefit, the use of lower NA lenses to trap single atoms also provides improved optical access for cooling and probe beams.